-There is a common misconception that having a side hustle is detrimental to one’s career.
-The myth is that if you’re doing something on the side, you aren’t 100 percent focused on your full-time job.
-I’ve found the opposite to be true: My writing and marketing outside of work makes me better at my job.
+Though it is popularly believed, having a side hustle does not mean you will be worse at your full-time job.
+If anything, I have found the opposite to be correct: My writing and marketing outside of work make me better at my job.
 I am constantly learning about new industries, fostering relationships, being creative, and making my writing stronger.
-Still skeptical?
-Here are five ways that a side hustle can actually help you at your full-time job.
+Still doubtful?
+Here are five ways that a side hustle can help improve your career performance.

 1. You learn new skills.